ldelouw/rh-satellite-ansible-playbook/README.md

-# This is a playbook to set up a Satellite 6
+# This is a playbook to set up a Satellite 6 server

 ## Author, Copyright and License
 This playbook is created by Luc de Louw <luc@delouw.ch>, <ldelouw@redhat.com>.
 It is free software licensed under the terms of the GNU General Public License GPL v3 or later.
 A copy of the license can be obtained here: http://www.gnu.org/licenses/gpl-3.0.html